Super-Protocol/docs/docs/developers/CLI_guides/providers_offers.md

 ### Support

+Please feel free to ask us questions in [Discord](https://discord.com/invite/superprotocol).

+<Highlight color="red">тут нужны более четкие инструкции, в каком канале спрашивать</Highlight>

-### Updating a provider
+### Updating provider info

-In case you need to update any information in the provider’s description, please use SPCTL providers update command.
+To update provider information (name, description, associated Action and Token Receiver accounts), you have to use the [**providers update**](/developers/cli_commands/providers/update) SPCTL command.
+For this you will need to make changes to the `provider.json` that you saved while creating the provider in [Step 4](/developers/cli_guides/providers_offers#create-provider-and-offer).

 ### Creating another offer

-In case you need to create and run a new offer in addition to an existing one, you will need to go through the process of configuring an offer at Step 2 once again.
+In case you need to create and run a new offer in addition to an existing one, you will need to go through most of the process once again.

-As a result, `<offerType>-execution-controller` directory will be updated in accordance with changes.
-To check that, please go to `<offerType>-execution-controller` and open `.env` file.
-A new offer will be added to the block `PROVIDER_OFFERS_JSON`.
+1. Rename or otherwise save the `<offerType>-execution-controller` folder.
+The newly created offer will overwrite the `.env` file and you might still need it to manage the Execution Controllers for your previous offers.
+2. Go through Steps 2-6.
+And as always, keep an eye on Step 7.

+If for some reason you will need to re-create an EC order, use the appropriate `.env` for that offer.
+As a rule, each of your offers should have its own EC order.
+Technically, a single EC order can support multiple offers, but it's better to separate to avoid conflicts.

 ### Updating an offer

-In case you need to update any information in the offer description, please use SPCTL offers update command.

-### Updating a slot

-In case you need to update any information in the slot description, please use SPCTL  offers update-slot command.
+**For offer description:**

+Modify the `offer.json` that you prepared in [Step 3](/developers/cli_guides/providers_offers#offer-description) and then run the [**offers update**](/developers/cli_commands/offers/offers/update) SPCTL command.

+**For offer requirements (slots):**

+Modify the `offer-slots.json` that you prepared in [Step 3](/developers/cli_guides/providers_offers#offer-requirements) and then run the [**offers update-slot**](/developers/cli_commands/offers/slots/update-slot) SPCTL command.

 ### Enabling content-download of offer